tkuminecz/esthry-api/README.md

 esthry
 ======

-Library for upload and download of images from Amazon S3
+Multimedia storage system backed by MongoDB and Amazon S3